skip to main content

 • The food or choice of foods to be substituted.

-If we do not receive a medical statement from a recognized medical authority, your child will receive a regular lunch tray.
+If we do not receive a medical statement from a recognized medical authority, your child will receive a regular meal.
 Medical statements completed by parents or guardians will not be accepted.

 stethoscope